2023 GRAVEL Ride Guide

-With a focus on sustainability and an appreciation for what Ride with GPS offers our community we will NOT be handing out printed maps at the event.
-All daily routes will be thoroughly signed by Cycle Oregon so, if you choose, you don’t need to have maps in any form for navigation.
+With a focus on sustainability and an appreciation for what Ride with GPS offers our community we will not be handing out printed maps at the event.
+All daily routes will be thoroughly signed by Cycle Oregon.

 For those using a cycling computer or Ride with GPS app on your phone we encourage you to download the digital route files listed HERE.

 Rest Stops & Lunch

 Two Rest Stops and Lunch will be available each day to provide water, restrooms, beverages and snacks.
 Rest Stop signs alert riders when one is ahead.
 Rest Stops are open from 8:00 a.m. to 3:00 p.m.
 In addition to the Rest Stops and Lunch, some routes include Water Stops to provide water and restrooms (indicated by a water bottle on the route map).

 If at any time you need assistance, please signal a SAG vehicle with a “thumbs down” signal.
 If you do get into a SAG vehicle, you may not be transported directly to camp.
 SAG vehicles usually wait until they are full to go back to camp.

 SAGs are available to transport cyclists due to mechanical problems or injuries.
 They also have plenty of extra water, sunscreen, and encouraging words (if needed).

 The Trek Bicycle PDX team of bicycle technicians provides mechanical support at Rest Stops along the route.
 Technical support is available for emergency repairs of well-maintained equipment.
 It is your responsibility to make sure your bicycle is in good condition.